 Now, when a fictional character undergoes such a momentous experience, there are three possible outcomes…

 Are they upset?
-A little, at first - but at least they can now go home to watch some golf on TV.
+A little, at first.
+But at least they can now go home to watch some golf on TV.
 So they go home and switch on the golf, completely unaffected.

 By “big,” I don’t mean there has to be explosions and car chases.
 A scene showing a family sitting down for a meal has just as much potential for drama as the same family aboard a hijacked airliner.

-It is simply that the events, whether large or small, dramatic or quieter in nature, should have consequences for the characters concerned.
+It’s simply that the events, whether large or small, dramatic or quieter in nature, should have consequences for the characters concerned.

 Look no further than Ebenezer Scrooge for the perfect example of this kind of change…